prabhjeet13/manage_faqs_/README.md

 after login , User Can explore all faqs.
 Translate the faq by selected a target language through drop-down menu;

 # Caching Using Redis in node.js

+## for testing
+in backend folder on terminal run this command npm test